 The series type ohmmeter consists of a current limiting resistor R1, Zero adjusting resistor R2, EMF source E, Internal resistance of D’Arsonval movement Rm and the resistance to be measured R.

-In this case also, the battery problem may arise which can be counteracted by adjusting the resistance.
+In this case, the battery problem may arise which can be counteracted by adjusting the resistance.
 The meter may have some error due to its repeated use also.